 What are the Eligibility Criteria For Buying Employer Employee Insurance?

-Any business entity with five or more employees can buy Employer-Employee Insurance in India.
+Any business entity with any number of employees can buy Employer-Employee Insurance in India.
 It can be a sole proprietorship business or a large corporate house, or any other legal firm.
 Below are the key parameters that define the eligibility criteria for procuring Employee Insurance in India:

-Any company, be it a proprietorship company or a partnership firm, with five or more employees, is eligible to buy this policy for its employees
+- Any business, be it a proprietorship or a partnership firm or a pvt .ltd. company/trust/public ltd. company or any other business entity with any number of employees, is eligible to buy this policy for its employees.

 These are the general eligibility parameters for an Employee Insurance scheme.
 For specific details, you can visit the Employer-Employee Insurance section on the website of your insurance provider.